eastlondoner/alchemy/examples/cloudflare-dev-tunnel-quick/README.md

 When `dev: { tunnel: true }` is set, Alchemy:
 1. Starts a local miniflare instance for your worker
 2. Creates a temporary Cloudflare Tunnel using `cloudflared`
-3. Deploys a lightweight proxy worker to workers.dev
-4. Routes all requests through the tunnel to your local worker
+3. Replaces the deployed worker on Cloudflare with a lightweight proxy worker that routes all requests through the tunnel to your local worker

-This gives you a real HTTPS URL pointing to your local development environment.
+This redirects your (public, https) `workers.dev` URL to your local development environment.

 ## When to Use

 - Quick testing without domain setup
 - Sharing work-in-progress with team members
-- Testing webhooks from external services
+- Testing that requires a public https URL like webhooks from external services, OAuth flows, etc.
 - Mobile device testing

 For production deployments or custom domains, use regular deployment: